Interesting Facts About The San Antonio Puffy Taco

 And voila, the puffy taco was born!
 Henry Lopez went on to start his own restaurants, but it was at Henry’s Puffy Tacos, officially open since 1978, where puffy tacos became a regular thing on the menu.
 The place is still bustling today, with locals and tourists constantly craving these deep-fried taco delights.

-See also The Best Boutique Hotels in San Antonio
+See also Best Local Playgrounds In San Antonio (With Map!)

 Puffy Tacos And Chalupas Are NOT The Same Thing